cowprotocol/cow-sdk/README.md

 ## Architecture

-One way to make the most out of the SDK is to get familiar to its architecture.
+One way to make the most out of the SDK is to get familiar with its architecture.

 > See [SDK Architecture](./docs/architecture.md)